OWASP/www-project-threat-dragon/index.md

 project: true
 level: 2
 type: tool
-pitch: OWASP Threat Dragon provides a threat modelling application for teams implementing the STRIDE approach, either as a desktop or as a web application.
+pitch: OWASP Threat Dragon provides a threat modeling application for teams implementing the STRIDE approach, either as a desktop or as a web application.
 Great for both developers and defenders alike

 ---